mem48/geocompr/main.md

 </div>

 ### Raster subsetting

-There are several ways how to subset raster datasets in R:
+Raster datasets can be subset in many ways, including:

 - using row-column indexing with the help of `[`
 - by cell ID
 - by coordinates

-So if we want to access the value of the upper left corner cell, we can use one of the following commands:
+These subsetting options are demonstrated in the three commands below, all of which return the value of the top left pixel in the raster object `r` (results not shown):

 ```r